 Azure Service Bus¶

 Microsoft Azure Service Bus is a fully managed enterprise integration message broker.
-Service Bus is most commonly used to decouple applications and services from each other, and is a reliable and secure platform for asynchronous data and state transfer.
+Service Bus is most commonly used to decouple applications and services, and is a reliable and secure platform for asynchronous data and state transfer.

-Azure services can be used in CAP as a message transporter.
+Azure Service Bus can be used in CAP as a message transporter.

 Configuration¶